framps/raspiBackupDoc/en/src/error-messages.md

 Further actions:

-A larger SD card must be used.
+A larger SD card should be used.
 Alternatively, you can use the tool pishrink to reduce the size of the dd image and then restore it with *raspiBackup*.
 See also [FAQ26](faq.md#faq26).